 Summary of Discussion:

 I contacted Alan Weaver of Virginia Dept. of Game and Inland fisheries to inquire about fish passage for Scott’s Mill Dam.
 I asked what requirements there would be (in regards to run numbers) to initiate a trap and transport program for American Shad on the James River (at Scott’s Mill Dam).
 Mr. Weaver stated that currently the Shad run on the James River (as well as the Susquehanna river) has been far below their targeted population levels with runs only reaching numbers from ~100- 1000 fish in recent years at Bosher’s Dam.
 He stated that this was far lower than the targeted goal of 1,000,000 fish for the entire James River.
-Additionally, he noted that instead of having a targeted number of shad reaching Scott’s Mill Dam to initiate a trap and transport program, he would be more likely that to recommend a daily trap and transport program during peak shad run dates.
+The capacity of the single vertical slot fishway at Boshers Dam is 500,000 Shad.
+Additionally, he noted that instead of having a targeted number of shad reaching Scott’s Mill Dam to initiate a trap and transport program, he would be more likely to recommend a daily trap and transport program during peak shad run dates.